-The Emmaus Institute exists to encourage and equip God’s faithful for a fruitful and lifelong engagement with Christ in the Scriptures, and to lead others into the same.
-From teachers and catechists, to priests and religious, to lay faithful everywhere, Emmaus is a resource for learning to meet Jesus the Word in his Words.
+The Emmaus Institute exists to lead God’s people into deeper conversion through a life-giving encounter with God in his Word.
+From teachers and catechists, to priests and religious, to lay faithful everywhere, Emmaus is a resource for learning to meet Jesus the Word in his words.

 (Titles in blue font are hyperlinked and available by video now.